 Medical social work has traditionally been a component of the bundled services received in a hospital-setting.
 However, with more and more medical procedures being rendered in an outpatient setting, many patients have been unable to access the medical social work aspect of their care.
-In the past several years, Medicare and commercial insurance companies have established separate codes for medical social work delivered in an outpatient office setting so that patients can access this service.

 The stress of diagnosis, treatment, surgery, recovery, convalescent care, etc. and how these impact your life and your loved one’s lives is often severe.
 Moreover, the stress of life itself often exacerbates a medical condition.
 Using a comprehensive and holistic approach to treatment and recovery will help you to cope with your difficulties by working on accepting the reality of what you are facing, and be more courageous about going forward.